 Canon 5D Mark IV versus Fujifilm X-Pro2

 The Canon EOS 5D Mark IV and the Fujifilm X-Pro2 are two digital cameras that were revealed to the public, respectively, in August 2016 and January 2016.
 The 5D Mark IV is a DSLR, while the X-Pro2 is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (5D Mark IV) and an APS-C sensor.
+The cameras are based on a full frame (5D Mark IV) and an APS-C (X-Pro2) sensor.
 The Canon has a resolution of 30.1 megapixel, whereas the Fujifilm provides 24 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon 5D Mark IV and the Fujifilm X-Pro2.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 5D Mark IV – represents the basis or 100 percent across all the size and weight measures).